 Microsoft released Windows 11 as a free upgrade for all compatible devices.
 And for Tech-savvy enthusiasts, the company has provided direct download links on their official website.
 The latest Windows 11 comes with a number of new features and changes and it looks neat and promising.
-But still, glitches are present there, where users report windows 11 unresponsive or windows 11 screen freezes but the mouse works.
+But still, glitches are present there, where users report Windows 11 unresponsive or Windows 11 screen freezes but the mouse works.
 So, here in this article, get to know what is causing the problem and follow the given solutions to fix Windows 11 Freezes or Crashes Randomly issue.

-Why does Windows 11 randomly freezes?
+Why does Windows 11 randomly freeze?

-Usually, there are many reasons for windows 11 screen freezes but the mouse works. limited system RAM, Incompatible GPU drivers, program conflicts, corrupted system files, and unsustainable resolution are some common.
-Apply the following solutions to fix the “Windows 11 screen freezes but mouse works” issue?
+Usually, there are many reasons for Windows 11 screen freezes but the mouse works. limited system RAM, Incompatible GPU drivers, program conflicts, corrupted system files, and unsustainable resolution are some common.
+Apply the following solutions to fix the “Windows 11 screen freezes but mouse works” issue.

 Change the screen resolution